Psiphon-Inc/psiphon-windows/src/webui/README.md

 ## TODO

-* Fancy font in new UI is contributing 400KB to build.
-Consider not using all variants or not using at all.
 * Automation: Switch to VS2013.
 * Update user guide on website.
 * Nicer looking, most usable connect button/state?